iad-ABDUL-RAOUF/pfmag/README.md

 ## Execute automatically

-On linux you can directly use the bash script to run everithing at once for you.
+On linux you can directly use the bash script to run everithing at once.
 Make it executable :
 ```shell
 chmod +x run.bash
 ```